cyn1x/rchess/README.md

 - Refactor to further break up code into smaller, and reusable functions
 - Improved demonstration mode
 - Abstract the core engine logic so AI can be added without muddling through the code
-- Possible port over to rust, having the Rust program compute the game logic on the server-side, while the TypeScript code will render only the UI on the client-side
+- Possible port over to Rust, having the Rust program compute the game logic on the server-side, while the TypeScript code will render only the UI on the client-side
 - Documentation to show how it works

 ### What will not be done?